japonaisvolonte-

 Marie Akaneya

-In a zen atmosphere blending Japanese minimalism and refined design, this restaurant invites you to an exceptional gastronomic experience with sumibiyaki, a Japanese charcoal grill.
-The decor, made of wood, iron, and clay, creates a soothing setting to enjoy exceptional products.
-The star of the menu, Matsusaka Beef, rare and exclusive in Europe, melts in your mouth and reveals incomparable flavors.
-The tasting menus, true culinary journeys, offer grilled meats, seafood, and vegetables done with artisanal precision.
-A timeless retreat for lovers of high Japanese gastronomy.
+In a zen atmosphere blending Japanese minimalism and refined design, this restaurant invites you to an unforgettable culinary experience with sumibiyaki, a Japanese charcoal barbecue.
+The decor, made of wood, iron, and clay, creates a soothing backdrop to savor exceptional products.
+The star of the menu, Matsusaka Beef, rare and exclusive in Europe, melts in your mouth and reveals unparalleled flavors.
+The tasting menus, true culinary journeys, offer meats, seafood, and grilled vegetables crafted with artisan precision.
+A timeless getaway for lovers of high-end Japanese cuisine.

 Sieh dir diesen Beitrag auf Instagram an